MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 opening handshake from the W3C Fetch specification {{FETCH}} SHOULD use HTTPS RRs for the `requestURL`.

-An HTTP-based protocol MAY define its own SVCB mapping.
-Such mappings MAY be defined to take precedence over HTTPS RRs.
+Such protocols MAY define their own SVCB mappings, which MAY be defined to take precedence over HTTPS RRs.

 # SVCB/HTTPS RR parameter for ECH configuration {#ech-param}